Home Owner FAQ

 The guest always calls Holiday Homes Property Management.
 We will inform you of the situation and determine course of action.
 If the situation is deemed urgent in nature we will call and dispatch the appropriate service and then inform you.

 If you wish for us to act as your agent for any repairs we will meet with service person/contractor(s), obtain necessary quotes and over see any work that needs to done.
-Holiday Homes does charge a fee for these types of services, of 15% or $50 whichever is higher.
+Holiday Homes does charge a fee for these types of services.

 How do you deal with noisy guests?